 Board director resources

-As part of WBCSD’s Governance & Internal Oversight Project, we have created a suite of resources for boards designed to increase awareness and support the integration of environmental and social considerations into boardroom decision-making and existing governance responsibilities.
+The World Business Council for Sustainable Development (WBCSD) has created a suite of resources for boards designed to increase awareness and support the integration of environmental and social considerations into boardroom decision-making and existing governance responsibilities.

 The resources consist of informative videos, relevant reports, questions to ask the board collectively and questions to ask management.
 We’ve included a selection of resources, although not intended to be exhaustive, but to provide directors with further information on specific topics.